-Encounters Film Festival stages one of the world’s leading international competitions for short film, animation and immersive moving image work.
-The international competition is an official gateway to the world’s most prestigious awards; the Academy Awards®, BAFTAs and the European Film Awards.
+Encounters Film Festival stages one of the world’s leading international competitions for short films.
+The International Competition is an official gateway to the world’s most prestigious awards: The Academy Awards, BAFTAs, and the European Film Awards.

 Our mission is to provide an international platform for new and emerging talent in filmmaking.
-For over a quarter of a century Encounters Film Festival has welcomed guests from all around the world, connecting filmmakers with the wider industry, our wonderful audiences and, of course, each other.
-These human interactions have always been at the heart of our film festival but now also sadly present the greatest threat to health.
+For over a quarter of a century, Encounters Film Festival has welcomed guests from around the world, connecting filmmakers with the wider industry, our wonderful audiences and, of course, each other.

 - Animated Encounters Grand Prix for animated shorts

 The winning Brief Encounters and Animated Encounters films are both eligible for Academy Awards nominations and each receives a £2000 cash prize.